Skip to content

 The RCPA Haematology Fellowship Exam is not one paper.
 It is a sequence of components, and the candidates who treat it as a single exam tend to under-prepare for the practical and oral pieces.
 Here is what you are actually sitting.

-Part I Written
+Part I Written Paper

-Digital Slide Morphology
+Part I Digital Slides Morphology

-Dry Practical
+Part I Dry Practical

 What the college actually tests